-The biblical feast of Purim (“Lots”) takes place this year on the evening of March 11-13.
-The merriest of all Jewish holidays, Purim is based on the book of Esther.
+The biblical feast of Purim (“Lots”) is the merriest of all Jewish holidays.
+Purim is based on the book of Esther.
 As you likely know, the book is an historical account of events that occurred in Persia (modern Iran) approximately 2,500 years ago.
 At that time virtually all the Jewish people lived under Persian rule.
 An unprecedented genocidal death decree was issued against them, which was miraculously overturned.

 The first key to Purim-like kingdom turnaround is humility.
 In the book of Esther, two champions arise, namely, Mordecai and Esther.
 Both are Jews and both serve as models of humility.
 Mordecai is dutifully going about his business when he “just so happens” to save the life of Persian King Xerxes I. For this heroic deed, however, he seeks neither reward nor recognition.
 Eventually, he is paraded around town in a delayed (and ironic) demonstration of honor.
 Still, Mordecai takes no glory in the fact his praises are shouted in the streets.
 Following the hoopla, he immediately resumes his own—and extremely serious—business.
 By the end of the book, Mordecai is exalted to second in command of the Persian Empire.
 But consistently he seeks only the good of His people, not his own.
 (Esther 10:3)